homerquan/spinel/README.md

 - Less
 - Base Class and Mixins
 - Session management
-- Out of box login (both page or modal), register, notification
+- Out of box login, register, notification

+## Create a web app using mock api or real API in seconds

+- Using [spinel mock api](https://github.com/homerquan/spinel-mock-api) to prototype a mockup api by editing text files
+- Using [hippe](https://github.com/homerquan/hippie) to create a real API with Mongo DB

 ##Commercial Support
 Commercial support for this library is available upon request: support@homerquan.com